The Changing Shape of India’s Health Crisis

 Measuring health through BMI suggests that approximately 4 in 10 people in the country are outside the ‘normal’ range: 2 out of 10 are thin, and 2 out of 10 are overweight.
 Between 2005-06 and 2015-16, the proportion of mildly thin women declined by 10 percentage points, but the proportion of severely thin women has only decreased minimally (2 percentage point decline).
 On the other end of the BMI spectrum, the percentage of overweight and obese women has increased as well.
 Similar trends can be observed for men as well.
 Moreover, NFHS-4 data shows that the very poor are likelier to be thinner than ideal (normal BMI range – 18.5 to 25), and the rich are likelier to be overweight.

-adverse maternal outcomes and health risks for unborn children.
+Given that children of undernourished mothers are likely to be undernourished as well, a vicious cycle is often created and sustained.
+Similarly, over-nourishment plays a role too, as high BMI in early pregnancy is associated with an increased chance of adverse maternal outcomes and health risks for unborn children.
 This has likely contributed to the consistently demoralising state of child health in India.
 Therefore, while undernourishment has always been a problem, over-nourishment is rapidly emerging as source of alarm.

 Nutrient consumption has declined, despite incomes rising